laxlyt/TopoMPI/model_I/readme.md

 * --data_dir: Path to the input directory with all required CSV/TSV files.

-* --save_dir: Directory where evaluation metrics, figures, and predictions will be written.
+* --out_dir: Directory where evaluation metrics, figures, and predictions will be written.
 Default: ../../results/model_I.

 * --threshold: Score cutoff for filtering edges (default: 900).